cloudacademy/optimizing-bigquery/README.md

-## Optimizing BigQuery Performance, Cost, and Security
+## Optimizing Google BigQuery
-This file contains text you can copy and paste for the examples in Cloud Academy's _Optimizing BigQuery Performance, Cost, and Security_ course.
+This file contains text you can copy and paste for the examples in Cloud Academy's _Optimizing Google BigQuery_ course.

 ### Reducing the Amount of Data Processed
 #### Stock exchange data files